nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - `find n/Alex` returns all teaching assistants whose names contain `alex` (e.g. `Alex Yeoh`).
 - `find n/Alex Bernice` gives all TAs who have either "Alex" or "Bernice" in their names.
 - `find c/cs1231s` returns all teaching assistants that are teaching `cs1231s`.
+- `find t/parttime` returns all teaching assistants with the `parttime` tag.
 - `find n/Alex c/cs1231s` returns all teaching assistants whose names contain `alex` and are teaching `cs1231s`.
 - `find d/1 from/10:00 to/12:00` returns all teaching assistants that are free on `Monday` from `10:00` to `12:00`.
 - `find c/cs2103t d/1 from/10:00 to/12:00` returns all teaching assistants who are teaching `cs2103t` and are free on `Monday` from `10:00` to `12:00`.